petetnt/neogaf-monkeybot/README.md

 - Adds clickable links to games that you don't own yet

 ## Version history
+### 0.1.0
+* Major rework on setting the credentials: you can now set the credentials manually or be prompted for them once after installing the script (or after the script is updated).
+* Improvements on game recognition: the script should now catch cases such as Batman

 ### 0.0.5
 * Small fix that should improve game recognition a bit